Diocese of Jefferson City: Sex abuse

-In 2001, Bishop Gaydos and the diocese were sued by a former student at St. Thomas Aquinas Preparatory Seminary in Hannibal.
-The plaintiff claimed that Bishop Anthony J. O'Connell of the Diocese of Palm Beach, then rector at the seminary, had sexually exploited him.

 In 2002, a new report revealed that the Diocese of Jefferson City paid a secret financial settlement of $125,000 in 1996 to Christopher Dixon.
 A former seminarian, Dixon claimed to have been sexually abused by O'Connell in 1969 at the seminary.
 In 2002, O'Connell admitted abusing two boys at the seminary and resigned as bishop of Palm Beach.
 In May 2002, facing declining enrollment at Thomas Aquinas Seminary and pending more sexual abuse lawsuits, Gaydos closed the seminary.

-In 2003, Bishop McAuliffe and the diocese were sued by a North Carolina man who claimed to have been sexually molested by two diocesan priests when he was a child.
-That same year, Gaydos and the diocese were named in a sexual abuse lawsuit by a Missouri man.
-The plaintiff alleged that Reverend Gary Pool and Reverend Kevin Clohessy, two priests in the diocese, had sexually abused him for most of his childhood.

-In 2015, the diocese settled for $40,000 a long-standing sexual abuse claim by David Clohessy, the brother of Keven Clohessy, against John Whiteley, a diocese priest.
+In 2015, the diocese settled for $40,000 a long-standing sexual abuse claim by David Clohessy against John Whiteley, a diocese priest.
 Clohessy had sued the diocese in 1991, claiming that Whitely, then a pastor at St. Pius X Parish in Moberly, had sexually abused him.
 Clohessy's case was dismissed in 1993 due to the Missouri statute of limitations.
-However, Clohessy renewed his claim in 2015 and the diocese decided that it was credible.
+Clohessy renewed his claim in 2015 and the diocese decided that it was credible.

-Bishop McKnight announced in 2020 that two diocesan priests, Reverend Robert Duesdieker and Reverend Mel Lahr, had been laicized by the Vatican due to credible accusations of sexual abuse of children.
+Bishop McKnight announced in 2020 that two diocesan priests, Robert Duesdieker and Mel Lahr, had been laicized due to credible accusations of sexual abuse of children.
 In January 2022, the diocese released a list of clergy accused of violating the Charter for The Protection of Children and Young People issued by the US Conference of Catholic Bishops.

-In November 2023, the diocese barred Reverend Ignazio Medina from celebrating mass or hearing confessions.
-An adult had accused Medina of sexual soliciting them during confession in 2022.
-At that time, McKnight made this statement:“I want to be clear that sexual solicitation during confession is a sacrilege, a crime in our Church, and a grave form of abuse; it cannot be tolerated.”In July 2024, Medina pleaded guilty in court to stealing over $300,000 from St. Stanislaus Parish in Wardsville from 2013 to 2021.
+In November 2023, the diocese barred Ignazio Medina from celebrating mass or hearing confessions.
+An adult had accused Medina of sexually soliciting them during confession in 2022.
+In July 2024, Medina pleaded guilty in court to stealing over $300,000 from St. Stanislaus Parish in Wardsville from 2013 to 2021.